Detail Header Image

 4. SMART Goals: Use the SMART criteria to set objectives that are Specific, Measurable, Achievable, Relevant, and Time-bound.
 This framework ensures that your goals are clear and actionable.

 5. Key Performance Indicators (KPIs): Identify the KPIs that will help you track your progress toward achieving your objectives.
 KPIs are quantifiable metrics that provide insights into how well your business is performing.
-Are you moving the needle?
-Are you doing things each day that move you towards your company goals?
-Common KPIs include customer retention rates, conversion rates, and profitability margins.

 6. Risk Assessment: Evaluate potential risks and challenges that may hinder your ability to achieve your objectives.
 Develop contingency plans to address these risks and mitigate their impact on your business.